 Bedroom 1: With double bed.

 Shower room: With shower cubicle, toilet and heated towel rail.

 Open plan living space.

-Living area: With electric wood burner, 40" Freeview TV, DVD player, CD player and bluetooth speaker.
+Living area: With electric wood burner, 40" Freeview TV with Apple TV, DVD player, CD player and bluetooth speaker.

 Kitchen area: With electric oven, electric hob, microwave, fridge, dishwasher and coffee machine.

 Economy 7 central heating, electricity, bed linen, towels and Wi-Fi included.
 Outbuilding with freezer and tumble dryer.

 Small garden area with sitting-out area and picnic bench (shared with other properties in row).
 Bike store.
 Private parking for 2 cars.
 No smoking.
 Please note: There are 6 steps in the garden.

 Nearest railway station